Academic Catalog

 6. Rendering of cartoon illustrations that show a sensitivity to multi-cultural populations responding to cartoons (Lab)

-L. Critique and presentation (Lab)
+12. Critique and presentation (Lab)

 1. Presenting works of art for peer review (Lab)

-2. Evaluation of content, context, form and technique (Lab)
+2. Evaluation of content, context, form, and technique (Lab)

 Lab Content

-A. Cartoon drawing assignments.
+1. Cartoon drawing assignments

 Special Facilities and/or Equipment

-A. Drawing tables and a light table.
+1. Drawing tables and a light table.

-B. When taught via Foothill Global Access: on-going access to computer with email software and capabilities; email address; Java-script enabled internet browsing software.
+2. When taught via Foothill Global Access: on-going access to computer with email software and capabilities; email address; JavaScript-enabled internet browsing software.

 Method(s) of Evaluation

-B. Participation in group discussions and critiques.
+Participation in group discussions and critiques

-C. Reading, research and writing assignments.
+Reading, research, and writing assignments

 Method(s) of Instruction